PERFORMANCEMEMORY AND WAR

 Can individual memory influence and change collective memory?

-Using the situation in russia as an example, the mockumentary part of the performance shows how manipulations of collective memory take place.
+Using the situation in Russia as an example, the mockumentary part of the performance shows how manipulations of collective memory take place.
 The use of children's games of burying and excavating memory constructs rituals that are based on the non-linearity of individual memory.